 Pros and Cons of Keeping a Capybara as a Pet

 Capybaras are fascinating animals that have become increasingly popular as pets in recent years.
-These large rodents are native to South America, where they live in social groups near bodies of water.
+These large rodents are native to South America and live in social groups near bodies of water.
 While capybaras can make great pets for the right person, there are several pros and cons to consider before bringing one into your home.

 Pros: